Getting Started & Setup

 IR Remote Control (via FLIRC):

-1. Purchase FLIRC USB IR receiver
+1. Acquire FLIRC USB IR receiver and IR remote control

 2. Install FLIRC software to program your remote

-3. Map remote buttons to keyboard keys
+3. Map remote buttons to keyboard shortcuts (see below)

 What are the controller commands in TV Mode? +